A practical guide to Zendesk sentiment analysis

 You can turn on and configure Intelligent Triage in the Zendesk Admin Center.
 There, you can decide which channels it should watch over, whether it's email, messaging, or even transcripts from voice calls.

 One of the most important settings to know about is "Dynamic detection."
-By default, Zendesk only analyzes the sentiment of the very first message in a ticket.
-You can turn on dynamic detection to have it re-evaluate sentiment on later replies, but the fact that this isn't the default is a major weakness.
-A customer's mood can go from calm to furious within a single email exchange, after all.
+By default, Zendesk focuses on the very first message in a ticket to provide immediate triage.
+You can turn on dynamic detection to have it re-evaluate sentiment on later replies, ensuring your team stays updated if a customer's mood changes during the interaction.

 -